Mutare: Cityscape

 Further west of Chikanga lies Garikai, Bernwin and Hobhouse.
 South of the railway tracks, is the working class suburb of Sakubva, which contains nearly half of the city's population despite an area of less than four square miles.
 Sakubva is considered to be the poorest of Mutare's suburbs, and its economy is centred around a large outdoor food and flea market and the "Musika weHuku" (The Chicken Market).
 The market has been recently razed in the recent exercise to clean up the city and in light of the COVID-19 pandemic and moved elsewhere.

 South of the city, hidden from view from the rest of the city by a series of hills, is the high-density suburb of Dangamvura.
 The affluent areas of Weirmouth (Plots) and Fern Valley are also on the southern outskirts of the city; in these areas, residential lots exceed an acre, and market gardening is an economic activity.
 Nearby Fern Valley, is home to the new state university, the Manicaland College of Applied Sciences.

-To the south east, in the mountains from the Prince of Wales viewpoint (with views of Mozambique below), lies the scenic Vumba Mountain range, an area of immense great natural beauty and temperate climate, and home to an indigenous afromontane forests, exotic trees, such as pine and oak and the upscale, Leopard Rock Hotel, as well as resort areas for horse riding, kayaking, mountain climbing mountain trails, a food processing plant and large plantations of pine and wattle forests.
+To the south east, in the mountains from the Prince of Wales viewpoint (with views of Mozambique below), lies the scenic Bvumba Mountain range, which has a temperate climate due to its location on the Great Rift Valley.
+The Bvumba mountain range is home to indigenous afromontane forests, exotic trees, such as pine and oak.
+The range has an upscale resort called the Leopard Rock Hotel, as well as other resort areas for horse riding, kayaking, mountain climbing trails.
+In industry this area has a food processing plant and large plantations of pine and wattle forests.